pingidentity/pingone-authenticator-sample-app-android/README.md

 The Authenticator sample app requires Android Studio 3.6 or higher and Android SDK 29 to compile and run.

 You should choose a **package name** for your application.
-A package name uniquely identifies your app on the device and in the Google Play Store. *A package name is often referred to as an **applicationId***.
+A package name uniquely identifies your app on the device and in the Google Play Store.
+Generally, the package name of an app is in the format `com.example.myapp`, but it’s completely up to the developer to choose the name. *A package name is often referred to as an **applicationId***.
 For more information refer to [Android applicationId guidelines].

 To set up your application for work with push messages in Android refer to [Firebase project set-up guidelines].
 You should register your Android application with package name you've choose and download ```google-services.json``` file when prompted.
 This file will be needed for proper installation further.